vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

   [https://github.com/MeherRushi/https-notif-draft-impl](https://github.com/MeherRushi/https-notif-draft-impl)

 - *Description*:
   This implementation provides a Python-based prototype of the mechanism defined in this document for transporting YANG notifications over HTTPS using JSON, XML and CBOR encoding.
-It supports name-based CBOR encoding (for now) and includes basic publisher and receiver roles to demonstrate end-to-end message exchange.
+It supports name-based CBOR encoding and includes basic publisher and receiver roles to demonstrate end-to-end message exchange.

 - *Maturity Level*:  Prototype

 - *Coverage*:
   - Capabilities discovery via HTTP GET to /capabilities
   - Event publication via HTTP POST to /relay-notification
-  - Support for name-based CBOR encoding (for now) as described in this document
+  - Support for name-based CBOR encoding as described in this document

 - *Version Compatibility*: